Brush Coating to Restore Sewer Lines Without Major Digging

 - Improved flow: A smoother interior reduces friction and clog potential.

-- Targeted and efficient: Focus on the exact trouble spot without lining entire runs.
+- Targeted and efficient: Focuses on the exact trouble spot without lining entire runs.

 - Budget-friendly: Often less costly than excavation or full-length liners for spot issues.